-This topic contains 33 replies, has 1 voice, and was last updated by John L 9 months, 2 weeks ago.
+- This topic has 33 replies, 1 voice, and was last updated 5 years, 9 months ago by John L.

 Does anyone have information on running after a tibia plateau fracture, at how many months after fracture is it safe to start, are there running programs available will long distance running still be possible?